EdwinVW/dapr-traffic-control/README.md

     docker logs e2ed262f836e
     ```

-To see the emails that are sent by the FCS, open a browser and browse to [http://localhost:30000](http://localhost:30000).
+To see the emails that are sent by the FineCollectionService, open a browser and browse to [http://localhost:30000](http://localhost:30000).

 To stop the application and remove everything from the Kubernetes cluster, execute the `stop.ps1` script.